invertase/react-native-firebase/docs/messaging/usage/messaging-with-xmpp.md

 ## How do I receive messages?

-This is where a custom server based on Node XCS
+This is where you will need to deploy a custom server based, for example one based on Node XCS

 Below is an example of how to configure a custom XMPP server using `node-xcs`.